Phosphoenix/ViperBoxInterface/README.md

     - Activate the environment by running `conda activate viperbox`
     - Install conda with `conda install -c conda-forge unidep -y`
     - Run `unidep install .`
-- Optionally, create a desktop shortcut by right-clicking the `create_shortcut.ps1` file and selecting "Run with PowerShell"
+- To create a desktop shortcut, navigate to the `setup` folder and right-click the `create_shortcut.ps1` file and select "Run with PowerShell"
+- OR If you don't have a shortcut, you can start the software with the following steps:
+    - Open an Anaconda prompt
+    - Activate the environment by running `conda activate viperbox`
+    - Navigate to the folder by running `cd viperboxinterface`
+    - Run the software by running `uvicorn server:app`

 ### ViperBox GUI